Grazing Planted Prairie in WI: Pollinator and Pasture Value

 Bees

-34 bee surveys were conducted across three visits in June, August, and September.
+34 bee surveys were conducted across three visits in June, August, and September of 2023.
 24 surveys documented bee visitation on a native plant while 10 surveys documented bee visits to an introduced species – either alfalfa (Medicago sativa) or clover (Trifolium repens).
 6 surveys were completed before grazing began and 16 surveys were completed after vegetation had been grazed.
 Across the 34 surveys, 199 bee observations and 81 non-bee flower visitors (flies, beetles, wasps) were recorded.
 Native bees were observed in a given survey 82.35% of the time (28 surveys) while honey bees were observed in half (50.00%) of the surveys (17 surveys).
 Excluding the non-bee visitors, native bees were more often observed and composed nearly two-thirds (63.32% or 126) of the recorded flower visitors.
 Honey bees were less frequently observed, with 73 total visits or 36.68%.

 Butterflies